GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 The steps below show how to build and push the OpenTelemetry collector to Google Container Registry (GCR).

+Note: At the time of this writing, the OpenTelemetry collector is in beta.

 1. Open up a new shell command line.
 In a new directory, clone the OpenTelemetry collector contrib project, which contains the Cloud Monitoring (Stackdriver) exporter